 Students form friendships and explore their gifts by participating in activities.
-Kindergarten through 2nd grade students have chorus weekly and perform for the Christmas and spring programs.
+Our 1st and 2nd grade students have chorus weekly and perform for the Christmas and spring programs.
+Our PreK and Kindergarten students join in the spring.
 Students also have opportunities to sing solos or perform in small group ensembles.
-Third- through 5th grade students present Christmas and spring musical programs.
+Shalom's 3rd through 5th grade students present Christmas and spring musical programs.
+Shalom also has Select Chorus group for 4th and 5th grade students that is on a tryout only basis.
+This group performs at Shalom events and in the greater community.

-In 3rd grade, students learn to play the recorder during music class.
-Fourth and 5th graders learn to play band instruments with group lessons provided by a Shalom music teacher, then perform in the annual Christmas and spring programs.
+In 3rd and 4th grade, students learn to play the recorder during music class.
+The 5th graders learn to play band instruments with group lessons provided by Shalom's band teacher, then perform in the annual Christmas and spring programs.

 Students who enjoy language arts and math are challenged with academic activities and contests.
 First- through 5th grade students recite poems, fables or verses in class during the Annual Speech Meet, and several students are chosen to present to a larger audience of classmates, family and friends.